Richard I of England: Revolt against Henry II

-When Henry II and Louis VII made a truce on 8 September 1174, its terms specifically excluded Richard.
-Abandoned by Louis and wary of facing his father's army in battle, Richard went to Henry II's court at Poitiers on 23 September and begged for forgiveness, weeping and falling at the feet of Henry, who gave Richard the kiss of peace.
+The terms of Henry II and Louis VII's 8 September 1174 truce specifically excluded Richard.
+Abandoned by Louis and wary of facing his father's army in battle, Richard went to Henry II's court at Poitiers on 23 September and begged for forgiveness, weeping and falling at his father's feet.
+Henry gave Richard the kiss of peace.
 Several days later, Richard's brothers joined him in seeking reconciliation with their father.
-The terms the three brothers accepted were less generous than those they had been offered earlier in the conflict (when Richard was offered four castles in Aquitaine and half of the income from the duchy): Richard was given control of two castles in Poitou and half the income of Aquitaine; Henry the Young King was given two castles in Normandy; and Geoffrey was permitted half of Brittany.
+The terms the three brothers accepted were less generous than those Henry proposed earlier in the conflict (when Richard was offered four castles in Aquitaine and half of the income from the duchy): Richard was given control of two castles in Poitou and half the income of Aquitaine; Henry the Young King was given two castles in Normandy; and Geoffrey was permitted half of Brittany.
 Eleanor remained Henry II's prisoner until his death, partly as insurance for Richard's good behaviour.